-The vast majority of revenues (approximately 94.3 percent in 2021.) and profits (approximately 99 percent in 2021) of the Issuer are generated by the network tariffs set pursuant to the legislation in force and to the tariff methodology established by the Commission for Electricity and Gas Regulation (Commissie voor de Regulering van de Elektriciteit en het Gas/Commission de Régulation de l'Électricité et du Gaz) (the "CREG"), which in turn is based on tariff guidelines set out in the law of 29 April 1999 "relative à l'organisation du marché de l'électricité" / "betreffende de organisatie van de elektriciteitsmarkt" (the "Electricity Law").
-The current tariff methodology will apply until the end of 2023.
+The vast majority of revenues (approximately 97.8 per cent. in 2022) and profits (approximately 80 per cent. in 2022) of the Issuer are generated by the network tariffs set pursuant to the legislation in force and to the tariff methodology established by the Commission for Electricity and Gas Regulation (Commissie voor de Regulering van de Elektriciteit en het Gas/Commission de Régulation de l'Électricité et du Gaz) (the "CREG"), which in turn is based on tariff guidelines set out in the law of 29 April 1999 "relative à l'organisation du marché de l'électricité" / "betreffende de organisatie van de elektriciteitsmarkt" (the "Electricity Law").
+A new tariff methodology applies as from 2024 until the end of 2027.
 Future changes to the Belgian federal regulatory framework may have a negative impact on the Issuer's profitability and activities. (see "Description of the Issuer - Regulatory framework").